JaimieHemmings/ai-design/README.md

 ## Features

+### Responsive Design

-Responsive Design: Built with Tailwind CSS for mobile-first responsiveness.
+Built with Tailwind CSS for mobile-first responsiveness.

+### Modern Build Tools

-Modern Build Tools: Powered by Vite for fast development and optimized builds.
+Powered by Vite for fast development and optimized builds.
+### Reusable Components

-Reusable Components: Structured as a React application with reusable components.
+Structured as a React application with reusable components.

+### Design

-Design: Implements a brainwave-inspired design, giving the website a futuristic, sleek appearance.
+Implements a brainwave-inspired design, giving the website a futuristic, sleek appearance.

 ## Tech Stack

-React: JavaScript library for building user interfaces.
+- React: JavaScript library for building user interfaces.
-Vite: Fast build tool that serves as the foundation of this project.
+- Vite: Fast build tool that serves as the foundation of this project.
-Tailwind CSS: Utility-first CSS framework for fast styling.
+- Tailwind CSS: Utility-first CSS framework for fast styling.
-JavaScript (ES6+): Modern JavaScript syntax for component logic.
+- JavaScript (ES6+): Modern JavaScript syntax for component logic.

 ## Installation